-On the other hand, an independent contractor is an individual or business that provides services to another individual or business.
+On the other hand, an independent contractor is an individual or business that provides services to the general public.
 The independent contractor is a separate business entity and is not considered an employee.

-Read more about classifying workers as employees or independent contractors, and consult an employment attorney for assistance.
+Learn more about classifying workers as employees or independent contractors, and consult an employment attorney for assistance.

-02Check Distribution and Filing Dates for The Current Year
+Check Distribution and Filing Deadline for the Current Year

-03Check Employee W-4 Forms
+Check Employee W-4 Forms

 Employers are required to have a W-4 form on file for all employees at all times.
 Form W-4 includes information necessary for determining the amount of an employee's federal income tax withholding, using marital status, number of dependents, and any additional amounts to be withheld.

-Form W-4 must be completed at hire and at any time the employee wishes to make a change.
+Form W-4 must be completed at hire and at any time the employee needs to make a change to their tax status.
 The employee should change the W-4 form if the employee's personal information (including marital status and number of dependents) changes or if the employee's address changes.

 The employee may also change the W-4 form at any time to alter the amount of withholding.

-Each year before the end of the year, employers should ask all employees to review the W-4 form to make sure the personal information is accurate.
+Before the end of each year, you should ask all employees to review their W-4 form to make sure the personal information is accurate.

-04Gather Payroll Information for W-2 Forms
+Gather Payroll Information for W-2 Forms

 First, you will need some basic information about your company for all W-2 forms: